 How To Set Up A DIY Goat Kid Pen

-This article will walk you through How To Set Up A DIY Goat Kid Pen so you can keep your baby goats safe.
-Use what you have a create a temporary place for your new kids to play.
-Give your does and herd a break and help your kids socialize.
+This article will walk you through How To Set Up A DIY Goat Kid Pen that you can use for a safe area where your new goat kids can explore and play.
+Give your does and herd a break and help your kids learn to socialize.

-How to Raise Dairy Goats that are healthy and happy.
+How to Raise Dairy Goats that are Healthy and Happy all begin with kids who are resilient and people-friendly.

-Setting up a goat kid pen is important, especially if you have a herd of goats on your homestead.
-Having a dedicated space will help to keep all those little goat kids safe from a full-sized herd, but it will also encourage socializing with your young goat kids, which is important for friendlier goats.
+Setting up a goat kid pen is important, especially if you have a larger herd of goats on your homestead.
+Having a dedicated space will help keep all those little goat kids safe from a full-sized herd, giving them room to jump and play without disrupting older members of the herd.
+A goat pen is also a helpful tool that encourages socializing with your young goat kids, which is important for friendlier goats.

-After a few babies arrived that first spring, I quickly learned that I needed a separate spot to keep my rambunctious kids.
-Having those active babies running around the herd non-stop would not work.
-Their constant activity was making my older goats rather nervous.
+After our first few babies arrived that first spring, I quickly learned that I needed a separate spot for my rambunctious kids to play and jump.
+Having active babies running around the herd nonstop would not work, and their constant activity made my older goats unsettled and nervous.

-I realized I needed to find a way to make it easier for me to give those baby goats the room they needed to jump and run and play.
-And also a safe place for me to do the routine care needed without anyone getting hurt.
+I realized I needed to find a way to make it easier for me to give our baby goats the room they needed to jump, run, and play, as well as a safe place for me to do the routine care they needed without anyone getting hurt.

 what is a goat kid pen?

-A goat kid pen is a safe place for the baby goat kids to play and hang out while the mom gets a chance to eat in peace and socialize with the rest of the herd.
+A goat kid pen is a gated area that is a safe place for the baby goat kids to play and hang out while the mom gets a chance to eat in peace and socialize with the rest of the herd.
 The pen is for kids only, and grown-up does and bucks are not able to access the pen.

 How to Make a DIY Goat Kid Pen

-Next, you can make temporary walls by using metal fencing panels.
+You will want to set up temporary walls using a material you have lying around.
+For us, we have a supply of extra metal fencing panels.
 These panels are great for fencing because they can be manipulated to fit the space you have to work with.

 You can find steel livestock panels at your local feed supply store.